alerque/polytype/content/hello-world.md

 Just the simplest way to get a phrase onto a numbered page.

 The page size, font face, margins, and everything else should be the defaults.
-The only non-default addition to the minimal way to get text on a page is adding a folio—and just the page number no decorations.
+The only non-default addition to the minimal way to get text on a page is adding a folio in the simplest way possible.
+The position of the folio may vary depending on defaults, but if an explicit position is required use bottom center.